 A 4 hour Instructor session shows volunteers how to teach basic handling skills to adults and children.

 A 4 hour Youth Skills session shows volunteers how to teach the Youth Bicycle Skills Clinic.
 The clinic has 9 activity stations and 4 administrative stations.
 Several of the activity stations are similar to a Safety Town, except the entire clinic is very highly focused on specific skills needed to control a bike and to ride safely on streets.
 There are also activity stations for children too young to ride on streets.

 Experience the enjoyment of bicycling for fun and exercise.
 Preserve the environment and save money by running errands by bike rather than by car.
-Whether you are a beginning cyclist, an experienced cyclist, or are returning to cycling after years away from it, you will find something useful for you in the Traffic Skills 101 course.
+Whether you are a beginning cyclist, an experienced cyclist, or are returning to cycling after years away from it, you will find something useful for you in the Smart Cycling course.

 The course will help you refine and refresh your cycling skills; to ride your bike confidently and safely for transportation, fitness, and recreation, in traffic and on trails.
 Learn to be visible and predictable, to ride on roads and through intersections, to ride with groups, and to avoid crashes.